nathansmith11170/handmade/README.md

 # Building

-Toolchain is LLVM-19, so clang-19, etc etc GNUMakefile, and use your favorite compilation database generator for clangd support.
-I use bear
+Toolchain is LLVM-17, so clang-17, etc etc
+Cmake

 # The goals/milestones for the game are: